Bite wound

 - Why are cat bites often more dangerous than dog bites, even though they appear smaller?

-Every bite injury should be examined by a veterinarian, ideally within the first 6-8 hours.
-Even small wounds can become infected or be deeper than externally visible. - Can I treat a bite wound myself?
+Every bite wound should be examined by a veterinarian, ideally within the first 6-8 hours.
+Even small wounds can become infected or reach deeper than is externally visible. - Can I treat a bite wound myself?

-First aid such as careful cleaning with water is sensible but does not replace veterinary treatment.
-Do not use home remedies or disinfectants without veterinary instruction. - Why are bite wounds often not sutured?
+First aid such as careful cleaning with water is useful, but does not replace veterinary treatment.
+Do not use home remedies or disinfectants without veterinary instructions. - Why are bite wounds often not sutured?

 Literature